459thSCO/PuertoRico/README.md

 # Puerto Rico Training - Operation Tropical Journeyman Training

-This is a syllabus of what we will be training on to elevate your current skills to that of a experienced Journeyman and share skills between cyber peers.
+This is a syllabus of what we will be training on to elevate your current skills to that of an experienced Journeyman and share skills between cyber peers.

 ## Description